 When you were growing up, how many times did you say to yourself, “I want to be a veterinarian?”
 Probably countless.
 Why?
 You love animals!
-It’s your passion, and now you want to make sure you’re fully prepared to start your journey to becoming a Doctor of Veterinary Medicine.
+It’s your passion, and now you want to make sure you’re fully prepared to start your journey to becoming a Doctor of Veterinary Medicine (DVM).
 First up, completing your vet school applications.

 1. Complete your undergraduate course prerequisites

-“Evaluating transcripts is not just about grades (although they are important and you have to have a C or better in the pre-requisite courses); it is also looking for evidence of learning maturity from year to year—looking for solid performance even as courses become more difficult,” says Ross Vet Associate Director of Admissions Ruth Schroeder.
+“Evaluating transcripts is not just about grades (although they are important and you have to have a C or better in the prerequisite courses); it is also looking for evidence of learning maturity from year to year—looking for solid performance even as courses become more difficult,” says Ross Vet Associate Director of Admissions Ruth Schroeder.

-Helpful tip: Focus on your core undergraduate science and math classes to help boost your vet school preparedness.
+Helpful tip: focus on your core undergraduate science and math classes to help boost your vet school preparedness.

 2. Document your experiences working with animals

 You’re passionate about animals and animal welfare.
 Vet schools want to see it!
 Documenting your experience working with animals may be the most important part of your application.
-Most schools require a minimum of at least a few hundred hours, some may expect even more.
-If you can, try to gain experience working with a variety of animals, including large and small, as some schools may wish to see a breakdown of your experiences.
+Most schools require a minimum of at least a few hundred hours, and some expect even more.
+If you can, try to gain experience working with a variety of animals, both large and small, as some schools may wish to see a breakdown of your experiences.

 When looking at how to get into vet school, note if the school requires your hours to be completed under the supervision of a practicing veterinarian or if it will consider general animal experience such as volunteering at your local animal shelter.
-At Ross Vet, we prefer your experience has taken place under the supervision of practicing veterinarians, but comparable experience may be considered.
+At Ross Vet, we prefer that your experience has taken place under the supervision of practicing veterinarians, but other experience may be considered.